Policy 515 - Protection and Privacy of Pupil Records

 - may be used only for the purpose of providing information to students about military service, state and federal veterans’ education benefits, and other career and educational opportunities provided by the military; and

-- cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces.
+- cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces, and

-C. A parent or eligible student has the right to refuse the release of the name, address, or home telephone number to military recruiting officers and post-secondary educational institutions.
-To refuse the release of the above information to military recruiting officers and post-secondary educational institutions, a parent or eligible student must notify the responsible authority Superintendent in writing by [date] each year.
+C. A parent or eligible student has the right to refuse the release of the name, address, electronic mail address (which shall be the electronic mail addresses provided by the school, if available, that may be released to military recruiting officers only) or home telephone number to military recruiting officers and post-secondary educational institutions.
+To refuse the release of the above information to military recruiting officers and post-secondary educational institutions, a parent or eligible student must notify the Superintendent in writing by the first day of school each year.
 The written request must include the following information:

 - Name of student and parent, as appropriate;